-2 million people have fled Ukraine since the start of Russian invasion in historic crisis, U.N. says
+In historic crisis, 2 million people have fled Ukraine since the start of Russian invasion, U.N. says

 Two million.

 Half of the 2 million Ukrainian refugees are children, according to UNICEF.
-The U.N. is estimating that as many as 4 million people may flee Ukraine — roughly 10 percent of the Ukrainian population.
+The United Nations estimates that as many as 4 million people may flee Ukraine — roughly 10 percent of the population.

-The ongoing refugee crisis comes as Ukraine has accused Moscow of shelling humanitarian corridors for four consecutive days.
+Ukraine, meanwhile, has accused Moscow of shelling humanitarian corridors for four consecutive days.
 Ukrainian President Volodymyr Zelensky on Monday accused Russian soldiers of being “war criminals,” which Moscow has denied.
 Ukraine’s foreign ministry on Tuesday cited reports of Russian forces hitting an evacuation route out of hard-hit port city of Mariupol in southern Ukraine.

 “Ceasefire violated!” the foreign ministry tweeted.
 “Pressure on Russia MUST step up to make it uphold its commitments.”

-Russia announced Tuesday that it was opening humanitarian corridors to evacuate civilians from cities including Mariupol and the capital Kyiv.
-While Russian officials said that evacuees from Kyiv would be flown to Russia after arriving in Gomel, Belarus, officials in Ukraine have rejected the idea of evacuation corridors leading to Russia or its ally, Belarus.
+Russia announced Tuesday that it was opening humanitarian corridors to evacuate civilians from Ukrainian cities including Mariupol and the capital, Kyiv.
+While Russian officials said that evacuees from Kyiv would be flown to Russia after arriving in Gomel, Belarus, officials in Ukraine have rejected the idea of evacuation corridors leading to Russia or its ally in the war, Belarus.

 Ukraine said Tuesday that the only routes on which there is agreement were for regions inside the country.
 Officials in the city of Sumy said that the first buses of evacuees had left from left for the Ukrainian city of Poltava.